kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 ### `KinAccount` watcher objects

-To be notified of changes on a `KinAccount`, you can also use the watcher objects.
-The watcher object will emit an event whenever a change occurred.
+To be notified of changes on a `KinAccount`, you can also use watcher objects.
+The watcher object will emit an event whenever a change occurs.

-They are available for:
+Watcher objects are available for:

-- Account creation notification
+- Account creation
 ```swift
 func watchCreation() throws -> Promise<Void>
 ```
-- Balance change notifications
+- Balance changes
 ```swift
 func watchBalance(_ balance: Kin?) throws -> BalanceWatch
 ```
-- Payment notifications
+- Payments
 ```swift
 func watchPayments(cursor: String?) throws -> PaymentWatch
 ```

 ### Error handling

-Kin SDK wraps errors in an operation-specific error for each method of `KinAccount`.
+Kin SDK for iOS wraps errors in an operation-specific error for each method of `KinAccount`.

 The underlying error is the actual cause of failure.

 ### Common errors

-`StellarError.missingAccount`: The account does not exist on the Stellar network.
+`StellarError.missingAccount`: The account does not exist on the Kin Blockchain.
 You must create the account by issuing an operation with `KinAccount.publicAddress` as the destination.
-This is done using an app-specific service, and is outside the scope of this SDK.
+This is done using an app-specific service, and is outside thee scope of this SDK.

-## Contributing

-Please review our [CONTRIBUTING.md](CONTRIBUTING.md) guide before opening issues and pull requests.

 ## License

-This repository is licensed under the [MIT license](LICENSE.md).
+This repository is licensed under the [MIT license](	https://github.com/kinecosystem/kin-sdk-ios/blob/master/CONTRIBUTING.md).